gmenke54/Monopoly/README.md

 ## **_Getting Started_**

-1. Press Start
+1. Press start
+2. Enter each player's first name into the corresponding box
+3. Player 1 (blue) goes first
-2. On your turn:
+4. On your turn:
-   - Trade with other player's (optional)
+   - Perform actions (optional)
-   - Roll the dice
+   - Roll the dice to end your turn
    - Follow prompts for your roll
-3. Take all your friend's money!
+5. Take all your friend's money!

 ---